Birthgap — global fertility and the timing of parenthood

 Average maternal age (AMA)

 In 2024, mothers in Estonia had children at an average age of 28.9 years.
 It has fallen by 0.7 years compared with the previous year.
 Across the most recent five-year window, AMA has been falling with an average of 29.3 years.
 Against the oldest decade baseline on record (2020s, 29.3 years), AMA now stands lower by about 0.4 years.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Average Age at First Birth over the decades